aliyun/terraform-provider-alicloud/website/docs/r/privatelink_vpc_endpoint_zone.html.markdown

 The following attributes are exported:
 * `id` - The ID of the resource supplied above.The value is formulated as `<endpoint_id>:<zone_id>`.
 * `status` - The state of the zone.
+* `region_id` - The ID of the region to which the endpoint service belongs.

 ## Timeouts